The White Labeled Voice (UI) – or Voice UI Beyond the Obvious.

 While smart speakers are somewhat personal devices, in the sense they are used within the privacy of the home – mostly in their living room, followed by in their bed room - some research say.

 Yet, an increasing number of publicly accessible devices start offering the voice functionality.
 In these cases, the user is anonymous to the platform - and the service offered in voice is focused.
 Possible use cases can be – a ticketing vending machine, smart digital signage, in-store or in-building help kiosk stations, and more.

 Considerations in this use case: Edge device platform support, ease of implementation, supporting unique service, Offline deployment, Stand alone edge support.

 As different segments require voice user experience, many of which are looking to embed the voice UI within an existing application.
 This results in new type of a challenge for the brand – enabling the Voice feature within their existing application, usually developed by outsource contractor.

 Once defining the services within the application which will become available in voice, the brand is looking for applying the voice UI quickly and safely, without having to be concerned with every version upgrade or adopting new scenario.
 Integration needs to be plug and play.

 Considerations in this use case: ease of implementation, easy feature enhancement, users’ data privacy, business data privacy and ownership, mobile platform independence, language, accent and natural speaking support.

 Tukuoro is the Voice Open Platform.
-The best practices outlined in this article are based on the experience Tukuoro team gained while working with customers, in the various use cases and design discussions.
+The use cases outlined in this article are based on existing Tukuoro customers and best practices.